Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Results

-Combining the result of agency type with the lag (according to the second row of Table~\ref{tab7}), contrary to the expectation that short-term prediction may lead to better performance, medium-term prediction based on MR agency rating outperformed the short-term one.
-Again, this difference was relatively minor.
-This contradiction may have arisen because, according to the results of the previous section, the text channel contributes more than numerical channel, such as the previous rating information, to the prediction.
-Thus, it would not seem unrealistic that the impact of the transcript would become more apparent over a longer period depending on the agency-type rating of the target data.
+We finally analyze the results by combining the effect of the rating agency type with the prediction time horizon (as shown in the second row of Table~\ref{tab:ajency}).
+We notice that the medium-term predictions based on Moody's (MR) ratings outperformed the short-term predictions; however, we expected that the short-term predictions would perform better due to the smaller time window.
+This suggests that Moody’s rating was more accurate in forecasting credit risk over a slightly longer period (5 to 9 months), possibly due to the nature of the data and the type of analysis used by the agency for their own credit-rating system.
+This difference is relatively minor, and the contradiction may have arisen because the text channel contributes more than the numerical channel for credit rating prediction.
+Thus, it would not seem unrealistic that the impact of the transcript would become more apparent over a longer period, depending on the agency-type rating of the target data.